WenXiangTsai/DM_CasePresentation/README.md

     ```
     - Exclusion criteria in our experiment
       - Occurrences proportion (obesity cases/all cases) lower than 0.9
-      - Occurrences Less than 4 times
+      - Number of occurrences Less than 4 times

   - Key output
     - score:
       - Number of each character
-      - Occurrences in unmentioned data (counted if the cases include the character)
+      - Number of occurrences in unmentioned data (counted if the cases include the character)
-      - Occurrences in obesity data
+      - Number of occurrences in obesity data
       - The difference in the frequency between obesity group and unmentioned group
       - Percentage of occurrences in obesity to all cases
     - WORDS: the characters in uppercase that fit the criteria